C. Gerald Lucey

 C. Gerald Lucey (1913-1989) was an American politician who served as Mayor of Brockton, Massachusetts and was a member of the Massachusetts House of Representatives.

 Early life

 Lucey was born on September 8, 1913, in Brockton.
-His father, Charles Lucey, served as a member of the Brockton board of alderman and was an unsuccessful candidate for mayor.
+His father, Charles Lucey, served as a member of the Brockton board of aldermen and was an unsuccessful candidate for mayor.
 Lucey attended Brockton High School, Providence College, and Suffolk University Law School.

 Political career

 Municipal office

 In 1936, Lucey was elected to the Brockton city council.
 In 1937, he was an unsuccessful candidate for the Brockton board of aldermen in Ward 2.
 He returned to the council in 1942, but left later that year to enlist in the United States Army.
 He served in the 6th General Hospital in North Africa and Italy during World War II.

 In 1947, Lucey was a candidate for mayor of Brockton, but lost to incumbent Joseph H. Downey.
 In 1951, he again ran for mayor.
 This time he was successful, defeating incumbent Melvin B. Clifford 14,667 votes to 14,232.
 During his tenure as mayor, Brockton built four junior high schools and Lucey was credited with attracting a Veterans Administration medical center to the city.
 Lucey was elected to a second term as mayor in 1953.
 He defeated Republican Paul Keith 13,958 votes to 11,911.
 Sticker candidate George F. Rodenbush received 2,183 votes.
 In 1955, Lucey was defeated in his bid for reelection by Hjalmar Peterson 17,120 votes to 12,323.

 In 1963, Lucey once again ran for mayor, but was unsuccessful.